bnaucler/khaler/README.md

 None whatsoever.
 Do whatever you want with it,
 and let me know if you find it useful.

+# Installation
+$ sudo make all install
+The executable will be installed in /usr/local/bin/ (unless you edit the Makefile)

 # Usage
 It's simple enough to use.
 Takes an .ics file as only argument and presents an interactive menu.
 Make sure to keep your khal config in $HOME/.config/khal/